csmailis/NPYViewer/README.md

 # NPYViewer
-A simple utility for viewing the contents of .npy files containing 2D numpy arrays as a spreadsheet.
+A simple utility for viewing the contents of .npy files, containing 2D NumPy arrays as a spreadsheet.

 Installation:
 pip3 install -r requirements.txt